Academic Catalogs

 Social and Global Awareness – Students will demonstrate a measurable understanding of the world, which includes:

-4. Civics: Students will use theoretical and methodological principles of the social and behavioral sciences to explain and evaluate the human experience; describe institutional, group, and individual processes across social and global contexts or historical periods; and communicate the concepts, theories, and methods used to understand social, political, economic institutions and individual behavior.
+4. Civics: Students will use theoretical and methodological principles of the social and behavioral sciences to explain and evaluate diverse human experiences.
+Students will analyze institutional, group, and individual participatory processes across social and global contexts and/or historical periods.

 Personal Development and Responsibility – Students will demonstrate personal development and responsibility, which includes:

-1. Self-management: Students will be able to accurately assess their own knowledge, skills and abilities; motivate self and set realistic goals; accept that taking feedback well is important to success; respond appropriately to challenging situations.
+1. Self-management: Students will be able to assess their own knowledge, skills, and abilities accurately; motivate self and set realistic goals; accept that taking feedback well is important to success; and respond appropriately to challenging situations.

-2. Social and emotional wellness: Students will engage in self-evaluation in regard to social and emotional wellbeing, and will demonstrate an awareness of the skills and behaviors necessary to develop plans for behavior change for the achievement of satisfactory relationships on an individual, community and societal level.
+2. Social and Emotional Wellness: Students will reflect on their social and emotional well-being and demonstrate an awareness of the skills and behaviors necessary to develop plans for behavior change to achieve satisfactory relationships on an individual, community, and societal level.

-3. Physical wellness: Students will manage personal health and physical fitness by actively applying appropriate principles for the development and implementation of a plan of health and fitness-enhancing behaviors.
+3. Physical Wellness: Students will manage personal health and physical fitness by actively applying appropriate principles for developing and implementing a plan of health and fitness-enhancing behaviors.

-4. Workplace/professional skills: Students will be dependable, reliable and accountable; meet deadlines and complete tasks; maintain a professional attitude; and work as a productive member of a team.
+4. Workplace/Professional Skills: Students will be dependable, reliable, and accountable, meet deadlines and complete tasks, maintain a professional attitude, and work as productive members of a team.

 5. Ethics: Students will demonstrate individual moral responsibilities toward themselves and others.